cryptedx/copilot-orchestra/Conductor.agent.md

 - Instruct to follow strict TDD: tests first (failing), minimal code, tests pass, lint/format
 - Tell them to work autonomously and only ask user for input on critical implementation decisions
 - Remind them NOT to proceed to next phase or write completion files (Conductor handles this)
+  - If they need a user decision, instruct them to produce a concise, bounded-choice request so the Conductor can elicit the choice via an MCP tool; the implement-subagent must not expect a free-text chat reply.

 **code-review-subagent**: